Fertility Treatments

 When is follicle tracking used?

-Follicle tracking allows us to monitor the cycle and follicle development so that intercourse can be timed around ovulation.
+Follicle tracking allows us to monitor follicle development so that intercourse can be timed around ovulation.
 Follicle tracking and TSI (timed sexual intercourse) is only used when:

 • ovaries are producing follicles